Compare 41 Performance Management Tools

 Your technology leadership team is an excellent resource to help you conduct a performance management system comparison.
-Involving them early on is extremely important, as they can ensure the new technology will fit with existing systems and infrastructure.
+Involving them early on, as they can ensure the new technology will fit with existing systems and infrastructure.

 If you’re replacing a self-developed or on-premise legacy solution, a modern performance management system can reduce infrastructure requirements, updates, and support, which frees the IT department to focus on more strategic goals.
-Additionally, CIOs can determine if a new system aligns with the company’s growth and three to five year technology life-cycle plan, ensuring it’s able to provide a return on investment.
+Additionally, CIOs can determine if a new system aligns with the company’s growth and three to five year technology lifecycle plan, ensuring it provides a return on investment.

-People build businesses.
-That’s why developing a world-class workforce is a top priority for CEOs.
-A performance management system is essentially an accountability system.
-Once a CEO sets high-priority objectives, performance management software can help ensure those objectives are achieved.
-From company goals, departmental and team responsibilities are established, which then cascade into individual performance plans.
+People build businesses, so developing a world-class workforce is a top priority for CEOs.
+A performance management system works as an accountability system for individuals, teams, and the organization.
+Once a CEO sets high-priority objectives, performance management software can ensure departments achieve those objectives.
+From company goals, departments and teams set their responsibilities, which then cascade into individual performance plans.

 Since your CEO is concerned about the big picture, highlight how performance management software helps align workforce skills, development, and performance.
-It sets expectations for every single employee regarding what results they’re accountable for and how they should achieve them.
-With clear roles defined, it’s easy to see if employees are above or below performance, which then identifies where skills can be developed.
+The software manages expectations for what results the company expects every single employee to achieve.
+And by defining clear roles, managers can see if employees perform above or below expectations and can identify where individuals should develop their skills.

-It’s important to know how to evaluate the effectiveness of your performance management system before you implement it.
-This will be the first thing your Chief Revenue Officer wants to know.
-Identify the outcomes from the system and how they will be measured.
-Aside from presenting the upfront costs, be prepared to outline ways a performance management system will give back to the company.
-Especially regarding the bottom line.
+Document how the company will evaluate the effectiveness of your performance management system before you implement it.
+This will be the first thing your Chief Financial Officer wants to know.
+Identify the expected outcomes from a successful system implementation, and how your company will measure them.
+In addition to presenting upfront costs, prepare to outline ways a performance management system will give back to the company—especially regarding the bottom line.

-Be sure to mention that with performance management software, you can actively manage and track performance investments with metrics.
-Reports and analytics from a modern system can be used to calculate ROI for both revenue and talent growth.
+Mention that with performance management software, you can actively manage and track performance investments with metrics.
+Teams can also use reports and analytics from a modern system to calculate ROI for both revenue and talent growth.

 Executives invest in solutions that help the company make money, avoid risk, or that serve long term strategic purposes.
 Performance management software fits all of these criteria.
 Create a common language and shared perspective to connect the dots for decision makers.
-Be sure to speak their language and use data to back up your proposal whenever possible.
+Speak their language and use data to back up your proposal whenever possible.